psychemedia/sin-eater-resources/src/_origin-phrase-folk-lore.md

 ## "Ambrose Merton", Folk-Lore, and the Lore of the People

-The term folk-lore was introduced by William Thoms, writing under the pseudonym of Ambrose Merton*, to the [*Athenaeum* issue 982, of August 22nd, 1846, pp62-3](https://babel.hathitrust.org/cgi/pt?id=uc1.c3470610&view=1up&seq=621&skin=2021).
+The term folk-lore was introduced by William Thoms, writing under the *nom de plume* of *Ambrose Merton*, in a letter published in the [*Athenaeum* issue 982, of August 22nd, 1846, pp62-3](https://babel.hathitrust.org/cgi/pt?id=uc1.c3470610&view=1up&seq=621&skin=2021).

 > Folk-Lore, the Lore of the People
 >